Month: March 2016

 We thought the outside of the Capitol Building looked very impressive.
 In our state capitol booklet Oklahoma boasts as being the only State Capitol Building with a working oil well around it.
 We did see one, but it didn’t look like it was working.

-Tucker’s Onion Burgers.
-We decided we need to add a burger list to our List Page.
-We decided this after eating at Tucker’s.
+We’ve decided we need to add a burger list to our List Page.
+We decided this after eating at Tucker’s Onion Burgers.
 Are you wondering what the heck an onion burger is?
 Back in the 1920s several cafes in Oklahoma started adding thinly shredded caramelized onions to their burgers to stretch the beef further.
-It was a way for the cafe owners to still turn a profit even during the Great Depression.
-The Onion Burger is still a staple in many Oklahoma cafes.
+It was a way for the café owners to still turn a profit even during the Great Depression.
+The onion burger continues to be a staple in many Oklahoma cafes today.
 And just so you know…Tucker’s is at the top of our Burger List.
-You can go check out the rest of the list over on The List page!

 It’s a tourist road side attraction.
 There’s a “museum” in the bottom floor, but the loft upstairs was the best part.
 It’s worth a quick stop if you’re ever driving by.
 I tried to get a shot of the loft, but it just didn’t happen.
 You’ll just have to go check it out yourself!
 And make sure you go to Tucker’s Onion Burger since you’ll be so close!!